What are Indian clubs?

 For the experienced practitoner, swinging Indian clubs becomes a form of meditation in motion, like Yoga or Taiji with weights.
 You can reboot your mind and body in under 2 minutes.

 The Brits came across mudgars while stationed and running the East India company.
 They simply named them ”Indian clubs” and took the concept back to Europe in the 1800’s.

-The modern British style Indian clubs were smaller at 1-2kg though, and used to counter the effects of a sedentary lifestyle more than to build strong physiques.
+Those new British style Indian clubs were smaller, weighing 1-2kg.
+They were used to counter the effects of a sedentary lifestyle more than to build strong physiques.
 Being smaller and lighter, a whole new repertoire of exercises became suddenly available.